-- How to Enable the Cart Abandonment Module in your Store?
+- How to Enable the Cart Abandonment Plugin in Your Store?

 - Email Template(s) – How to Send Out Emails on Cart Abandonment?

 - Resetting Plugin Settings

 The cart abandonment plugin by Booster enables WooCommerce stores to put efforts into improving their store’s conversion rate by letting them create and schedule Email Reminders related to cart abandonment.

 It means that if your store has a potential buyer who has a few products in the cart, but the purchase is yet pending – even after a certain time duration – your store will automatically send an email to remind him about the same.

 You can have several triggers (multiple emails) per abandoned cart to improve your sales.
 For example, using the Booster Cart Abandonment Plugin, you may send 3 cart abandonment reminder emails after 12 hours, 1 day, and 1 week, respectively.

 This plugin also collected the abandonment recovery and loss statistics through multiple metrics to help you improve your process.